 ERD is one of the most effective worldwide agencies for the alleviation of human suffering, supported by individuals and by the parish.

 The Church and Diocese of Long Island are wider church ministries that our congregation supports.
 We budget annual financial support for the mission of our diocese and the national Episcopal Church.
 We also support the diocese of Long Island through Episcopal Charities, Camp DeWolfe scholarships, and the Adopt-a-Family program at Christmas.

-Alcoholics Anonymous, Narcotics Anonymous, Alanon, and other self-help groups use our church buildings almost every night for meetings and other activities.
+Alcoholics Anonymous, Narcotics Anonymous, Alanon, and other self-help groups use our church buildings every day of the week for meetings and other activities.
 For a schedule of these meetings, please call the church office at 718.624.1850.

 Grace Church supports the full inclusion of all people, including LGBT people.
 For many years Grace parishioners have marched behind the Grace Church banner in the Pride March in Manhattan.
 From time to time seminars have been held to discuss LGBT issues, particularly in relation to the church.

 The Ali Forney Center provides services to LGBT youth at risk, including food and shelter.
 For a number of years our Advent outreach has included raising money to buy holiday gifts for LGBT youth in Ali Forney residences.
 Grace Church parishioners who have received training prepare and serve meals to youth at an Ali Forney residence.